simonvh/gimmemotifs-manuscript/manuscript.md

 # Findings

-GimmeMotifs included several different modules (Table 1), that can all be used either via a command-line tools or using the Python API.
+GimmeMotifs includes several different modules (Table 1), that can all be used either via a command-line tool or using the Python API.
 In the next sections we illustrate the functionality using three different examples.

 | Command          | Purpose   |
 |:------------- |:----------|